Zentalis Pharmaceuticals Seeks Development Funding From IPO

 The firm is developing a pipeline of small molecule therapeutics targeting patients with breast cancer, solid tumors, blood cancers or lung cancer.

-ZNTL has a promising collaboration with Pfizer for its lead candidate in combination with Pfizer’s ER+/HER- treatment and also as a monotherapy.
+ZNTL has a promising collaboration with Pfizer for its lead candidate in combination with Pfizer’s (NYSE:PFE) ER+/HER- treatment and also as a monotherapy.

 I’ll provide a final opinion when we get further pricing and valuation details from management.